24-Hour Emergency Helpline 01844 292292

 What careers could this lead to?

-Achieving this qualification may help you work in roles such as: Kennel and cattery worker/supervisor; Pet store assistant/supervisor; Animal Hospital care assistant; Wildlife assistant; Dog grooming assistant; Animal feed sales rep; Pet Sitter or Dog Walker; Trainee zoo keeper or aquarist; Trainee animal husbandry technician
+Achieving this qualification may help you work in roles such as: Kennel and cattery worker/supervisor, Pet store assistant/supervisor, Animal Hospital care assistant, Wildlife assistant, Dog grooming assistant, Animal feed sales rep, Pet Sitter or Dog Walker, Trainee zoo keeper or aquarist or Trainee animal husbandry technician.